-By employing our lead generation strategies, you can ensure that you’re casting a wide net over your target market and making a good first impression on your potential customers.
+By employing our Business-to-Business (B2B) lead generation strategies, you can ensure that you’re casting a wide net over your target market and making a good first impression on your potential customers.
 Additionally, by employing these strategies, you are ensuring that you are getting in touch with prospects on a consistent basis, and that these leads are of high quality; they are likely to buy your products or services.

 A Note on Lead Generation